 In addition to defending complex claims against the United States and its various agencies and employees while serving as an assistant U.S. Attorney, Harlan led government investigations and prosecuted enforcement proceedings against both individuals and corporations involving the False Claims Act and Controlled Substances Act.

 Harlan is experienced in conducting high-volume international and multi-state discovery.
 He utilized this background in electronic discovery when being selected to serve as his U.S. Attorney’s Office’s e-Litigation subject matter expert to develop technology-based practices to enhance litigation efficiencies.

-Harlan has extensive clerkship experience in both the state and federal trial courts.
-Prior to joining Saxton & Stump, Harlan served as a Senior Judicial Law Clerk for the Honorable Sylvia H. Rambo of the United States District Court for the Middle District of Pennsylvania.
-In that capacity, he assisted the Judge in drafting opinions, orders and adjudications relating to complex criminal and civil proceedings, as well as procedural and evidentiary matters.
-Harlan also served as a law clerk for the Honorable Thomas A. Placey and the Honorable J. Wesley Oler, Jr., both of the Cumberland County Court of Common Pleas.
+Harlan began his legal career working closely with judges in the federal and state trial courts.
+Prior to joining Saxton & Stump in 2015, Harlan served as a senior judicial law clerk for the Hon.
+Sylvia H. Rambo of the U.S. District Court for the Middle District of Pennsylvania.
+In that capacity, he assisted the judge in drafting opinions, orders and adjudications relating to complex criminal and civil proceedings, as well as procedural and evidentiary matters.
+Harlan also served as a law clerk for the Hon.
+Thomas A. Placey (ret.) and the Hon.
+J. Wesley Oler Jr. (ret.), both of the Cumberland County Court of Common Pleas.